Download the 2025 no-show report: What patients actually want — and how to respond.

 • Prioritization and triage: With hundreds of messages landing in your EHR inbox every day, it can be hard to think big picture.
 Determining which messages require immediate attention and which can be addressed later may not always be easy, but it is crucial.

-• Time constraints: A full patient roster is great, but there are only so many hours in a day — leaving providers with limited time to manage their inboxes.
+• Time constraints: A full patient roster is great, but there are only so many hours in a day — leaving clinicians with only a small amount of time to manage their inboxes.

 Step-by-step guide to cleaning up your EHR inbox